-More than a clever way of gaining relevant practical knowledge of the function of a business, climate, environment and energy internships are also frequently identified as the best way to land a full-time job.
+More than a clever way of gaining relevant practical knowledge of the function of a business, mechanical engineering internships are also frequently identified as the best way to land a full-time job.
 They form an excellent opportunity to test out your theoretical skill sets, get insights to employer or career paths and extend your professional network.
 The specific attributes of internships, such as their duration, type, and whether or not they are paid, tend to vary.
 More than providing valuable and relevant experience, an internship extends your professional network, which may be one of the most valuable currencies in a modern working environment.

 The essentials of a career in mechanical engineering

 When looking for opportunities within mechanical engineering in Portugal, you can consider these aspects: Mechanical engineering is probably the broadest of all engineering disciplines, as it relates to the design, analysis, manufacturing, and maintenance of mechanical systems.
 This means that a mechanical engineer could be employed in a variety of fields, from the automotive and aerospace industry to biotechnology and energy conversion, just to name a few.
 The most important skill needed in this industry is the ability to understand the forces and the environment that an object will encounter and design it in a functional and aesthetically pleasing way.

 Tip: Make sure to do some research on what kind of tasks might await you in the field of mechanical engineering!
 That knowledge will make it much easier for you to answer and ask questions in a job interview.

 Portugal has been hit by the European debt crisis and is still struggling with the aftermath.
 When looking for internships within mechanical engineering in Portugal, it should be noted that graduate unemployment is high there compared to other European countries - nevertheless, opportunities might open up in niche fields.